MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-overview.md

 ### JVM default ergonomics

 Applications need a starting point and settings.
 The JVM has default ergonomics with pre-defined values based on number of available processors and amount of memory in the system.
-The default ergonomics are used when the JVM is started without specific startup flags or parameters.
+The default values shown in the following tables are used when the JVM is started without specific startup flags or parameters.

-When there are no JVM parameters specified, the default values shown in the following tables are applied.

 **Default Garbage Collector**